mlanza/atomic/README.md

 [http://127.0.0.1:8080/?monitor=*](http://127.0.0.1:8080/?monitor=*)

-Finally, to bootstrap the command line, expose the browser's Developer Tools and from its console enter:
+Finally, to bootstrap the command line in the browser, expose its Developer Tools, and from its console enter:

 ```sh
 cmd()